featbit/featbit-docs/pages/gitbook/experimentation/understanding-experimentation.md

 * **Consider experiments from day one.** Create hypotheses in the planning stage of feature development, so you and your team are ready to run experiments as soon as your feature launches.
 * **Define what you're measuring.** Align with your team on which tangible metrics you're optimizing for, and what results constitute success.
 * **Plan your experiments in relation to each other.** If you're running multiple experiments simultaneously, make sure they don't collect similar or conflicting data.
-* **Associate users who interact with your app before and after logging in.** If a user accesses your experiment from both a logged out and logged in state, each state will generate its own user key.&#x20;
+* **Associate users who interact with your app before and after logging in.** If a user accesses your experiment from both a logged out and logged in state, each state will generate its own user key.

 You can use experiments to measure a variety of different outcomes.
 Some example experiments include: